Canadian firm vows to employ indigenous people at Amazon potash mine

 The Mura, who fear the mine would bring prostitution and drugs to their communities, have opposed the project.
 They did not return calls for comment.

-Brazil Potash, owned by Stan Bharti's Forbes & Manhattan Group, a merchant bank focusing on the resource sector, had been granted an installation license by Amazonas state authorities, but it was suspended by a court because the company had not consulted the Mura.
+Brazil Potash, owned by Stan Bharti's Forbes & Manhattan Group, a merchant bank focusing on the resource sector, and partners CD Capital and Sentient, had been granted an installation license by Amazonas state authorities, but it was suspended by a court because the company had not consulted the Mura.
 Approval now depends on completing the consultations.

 "We plan to make commitments to the Mura people to have a percentage of them in our workforce," said Chief Executive Matt Simpson, adding they will also help the Mura establish their own businesses.